Oni030/topTicTacToe/README.md

 What needs to be created?
 - A gameboard with 3x3 cells X
 - A way to print the gameboard X
-- Two players with name and tag-id
+- Two players with name and tag-id X
 - A way to input player names
 - A way to check for currently active player
 - A way to tag a cell